 The reference points shown in Figure 6.2.2.1-1 are enumerated as follows.

-Reference points for signalling are called as "control plane" or "C-Plane" in this study.
-Reference points for media are similarly called as "user plane" or "U-Plane" in this study.
+Reference points for signalling are called as "control plane" or "C-Plane" in this document.
+Reference points for media are similarly called as "user plane" or "U-Plane" in this document.

 Reference Points for C-Plane: